We have information you must know before you buy the 626.

 We will not spam you, and will never sell your email.
 You may unsubscribe at any time.

-Extensively redesigned last year, the Mazda 626 is an attractive sedan, though, like the Camry and Accord, won't attract a lot of attention.
-More important, it comes with a much stiffer body structure than pre-2000 models, so it rides, handles, and stops better than ever.
-Its stiff chassis and well-tuned suspension give it a sure-footed feel that'll encourage you to press down the accelerator pedal as you exit a tight corner.
+The 626's stiff chassis and well-tuned suspension give it a sure-footed feel, encouraging you to press down the accelerator as you exit a tight corner.
 And when you do, you'll appreciate the power Mazda engineers have coaxed out of the optional V6 engine.
-In short, the 626 is more fun to drive than most of the mid-size competition.
+Even in its twilight year, the 626 is more fun to drive than most of its mid-size competition.

-Further refinements for 2001 include a new, modular audio system.
-Like all Mazda products, the 626 comes with three years of free roadside assistance and slightly longer warranty coverage (to 50,000 miles); Mazda says its dealers will even provide a free loaner when and if your 626 requires warranty repairs.
+Like all Mazda products, the 626 comes with three years of free roadside assistance and slightly longer warranty coverage (to 50,000 miles); Mazda says its dealers will provide a free loaner if your 626 should require warranty repairs.

 There are several reasons why the Toyota Camry and Honda Accord dominate the market, but chief among them are their smooth ride, quiet operation, and solid-gold reputation for reliability.
 As transportation appliances, they are the leaders.

-The Mazda 626 is a lot more fun to drive.
+The Mazda 626 is more fun to drive, however.
 This car has a personality.
 It provides excellent communication between the driver and the road.
 It steers so precisely, so exactly where you want it to go, that each corner on the route home becomes a stimulating experience.

-Completing the performance picture is Mazda's crisp-shifting five-speed manual transmission.
-The four-speed automatic transmission also shifts smoothly, with minimal hunting between gears on uneven terrain.
+Mazda's five-speed manual transmission offers crisp shifting and makes the 626 feel more like a sports sedan.
+The optional four-speed automatic transmission shifts smoothly with minimal hunting between gears on uneven terrain.

 Because it has fewer dealers and a smaller advertising budget than Honda and Toyota, Mazda doesn't always find its way onto the shopping lists of busy consumers.
 But if you want a practical mid-size sedan that's also fun to drive, you can't afford to overlook the Mazda 626.